Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Case Study

 \subsection{Network Design and Facility Protection Problem}

 The {\NDFPP} is a {\SMIPD} with complete recourse.
-First-stage decisions determine the allocation of protections for facilities and the network structure.
-Next, the scenario (natural disruptions) is realized, affecting the facilities' capacity levels, and the second-stage decisions establish an optimal flow to satisfy client demands.
-The capacity levels of facilities are mutually independent endogenous random variables.
+First-stage decisions determine facility protection allocations and the network structure.
+Next, the scenario (natural disruptions) is realized, affecting facility capacity levels, and second-stage decisions establish an optimal flow to satisfy client demands.
+Facility capacity levels are mutually independent endogenous random variables.